 Since the independent scatterer model tells us that the received signal is the sum of a number of complex exponentials, it is most appropriate to describe the signal in terms of its Fourier spectrum.
-But, as waves move along the observed ocean patch, we expect the number and strength of the scatterers to vary.
-Therefore, we again use a sliding window, this time of length 512 (0.5s) to compute a timevarying frequency spectrum.
-When the frequency is converted into Doppler velocity using (8), it becomes the time-Doppler spectra of Figs. 2a, b, c.
+However, as waves move along the observed ocean patch, we expect the number and strength of the scatterers to vary.
+Therefore, we again use a sliding window, this time of length 512 (0.5 s), to compute time-varying frequency spectra.
+When the frequency is converted into Doppler velocity using (8), they become the time-Doppler spectra of Fig. 2(a)-(c).
 The plots are very revealing, showing that the Doppler frequency fluctuations are a lot stronger for the higher sea-state clutter.
-Note also how the spectral width in the time-Doppler plots varies with time; this variation follows the same trend as the NMAD $\dot{\phi}$ signal of (14), which was introduced in sub-section B on Rayleigh fading.
+Note also how the spectral width in the time-Doppler plots varies with time; this variation follows the same trend as the NMAD($\dot{\phi}$) signal of (14), which was introduced in Section IV-B.